robin-raymond/zax.io/casting.md

 ### Intrinsic system literal conversion

 Zax does not perform type conversion, promotion or demotion of intrinsic compatible types.
-Casting operators `as` or `cast` must be used to convert from one intrinsic type to another type.
+Casting operators `as` or `unsafe as` must be used to convert from one intrinsic type to another type.

-The `as` operator and the `cast` operator work in similar manners.
+The `as` operator and the `unsafe as` operator work in similar manners.
 Both convert an intrinsic value from one type to another.
 With intrinsic types, the `as` operator should cause a panic situation if the data would overflow if converted from a source type to a destination type.
-Whereas with intrinsic types, the `cast` operator will not panic even when converting from one type to another but `cast` can cause either loss of information in an overflow, or data corruption / undefined behavior in another extreme.
-The `as` attempts to do a compatible conversion whereas a `cast` will treat the types as compatible even when they are not compatible.
+Whereas with intrinsic types, the `unsafe as` operator will not panic even when converting from one type to another but `unsafe as` can cause either loss of information in an overflow, or data corruption / undefined behavior in another extreme.
+The `as` attempts to do a compatible conversion whereas a `unsafe as` will treat the types as compatible even when they are not compatible.

 ````zax
 i8 := -127 as I8                    // `as` can convert the value into an